 Share the best gifts this holiday season

 E. EXCEL would like to wish our Distributors a happy holiday season!
-We hope that you take this time to spend quality time with your friends and family.
-This holiday season take the chance to make a difference in the lives of those you love by sharing Nutritional Immunology with those who mean the most to you!
+We hope that you take this opportunity to spend quality time with your friends and family.
+This holiday season take the chance to make a difference in the lives of loved ones by sharing Nutritional Immunology with those who mean the most to you!

-Making a difference in someone’s life by sharing the four tenants of Nutritional Immunology, eating healthy whole foods, exercising, sleeping well, and decreasing stress, can make all the difference in the life of someone you love.
+Sharing the four tenants of Nutritional Immunology, eating healthy whole foods, exercising, sleeping well, and decreasing stress, can make a difference in the life of someone you love.

 Take the time to share your favorite E. EXCEL products as stocking stuffers, heartfelt gifts, and an introduction to the wonderful world of E. EXCEL and Nutritional Immunology.
-Whether you know the perfect woman who can benefit from the wholefood ingredients of our Elemente Beauty products, a mom who can benefit from giving her children delicious, nutrient rich Essence drinks, or an avid chef who’ll love E. EXCEL’s Essential Blend Macadamia Nut & Perilla Seed oil – you’ll be the favorite gift giver at every holiday party you attend!
+Whether you know the perfect woman who can benefit from our Elemente beauty products, a mom who can benefit from giving her children delicious, nutrient-rich Essence drinks, or an avid chef who’ll love E. EXCEL’s Essential Blend™ of macadamia nut and perilla seed oil – you’ll be the favorite gift giver at every holiday party you attend!

 E. EXCEL gives back: Celebrating growing minds

-E/ EXCEL focuses on giving back to the community every single day.
-Our adopted school Sandy Elementary in Sandy, UT benefits from this community outreach multiple times throughout the year.
-This holiday season we wanted to them to regard them for their hard work and thank them for their beautiful office decorations with a pizza party!
+E. EXCEL gives back to the community all year long, and our adopted school Sandy Elementary in Sandy, UT benefits from this community outreach multiple times throughout the year.
+This holiday season we had the pleasure of treating the students to a pizza party for the beautiful holiday decorations they provided to our corporate office!

 The kids, faculty, and staff were delighted to share 100 pizzas to feed over 300 growing minds and the kind, thoughtful teachers that guide them.
-Take a look at these happy faces and think of how you can give back to your community today!
+Take a look at these happy faces and join us in the joy of giving back to your community today!